Pet-friendly Christmas decor tips for a safe, festive home

 Create a Pet-Friendly Zone

-- Decorate their space too: Add a festive touch to their corner with pet-safe decorations like soft blankets or holiday-themed toys.
-Dress up their area with holiday-themed pet beds, collars, or bandanas that add cheer without causing discomfort.
-Make sure all accessories are comfortable and well-fitted.
+- Decorate their space: Bring a festive flair to their space with pet-safe decorations, such as soft blankets or seasonal toys.
+Dress up their area with festive pet beds, collars, or bandanas that add cheer without causing discomfort.
+Ensure all accessories are comfortable and well-fitted.

 Conclusion